 Ref Proposal Theme Brief Description of Proposal FTEs AFFECTED Environment and Transport BU6 E1/21-22 A general increase in fees and charges in line with Retail Price Index (RPI) across the service (excludes fees and charges set statutorily).
 100,000 - BU6 E2/21-22 Increase in Bereavement Services Increases in bereavement volumes and services, and potentially fees and charges in line with RPI.
-60,000 - BU6 E4/21-22 Fees and charges across Construction Services to align with RPI Based on the existing schedule for 2020/21, inflationary increase in Schedules of Rates in line with RPI.
-75,000 - Sub - Total Environment and Transport 235,000 - TOTAL PLACE EFF ICIENCES 827,000 1.00
+60,000 - BU6 E4/21-22 Fees and charges across Construction Services to align with RPI ction Services to align - Sub - Total Environment and Transport 235,000 - TOTAL PLACE EFF ICIENCES 827,000 1.00